General questions

 Creating the key pair on a home computer (Windows)

 These instructions apply to PuTTYgen software.
-Equivalent features can also be found in other SSH software.
+Equivalent features can also be found in other ssh software.

 WARNING!
 Do not create RSA key pair on public computers!